Certified Recovery Support Specialist

 How long does it take to become a Certified Recovery Support Specialist?

 This is a three-semester basic vocational certification program for Certified Recovery Support Specialist students.
-ECC will prepare you for this exciting career as a recovery coach with a combination of classroom and field experiences in area organizations.
+ECC equips you with a fulfilling career as a recovery coach by combining classroom learning with practical experiences in local organizations.
 Courses are offered both in-person and online to accommodate your schedule.
 Plus, field experiences can be completed close to home.
 Afterward, you'll be ready for a job as a certified recovery support specialist with local organizations.

 What sets ECC’s Certified Recovery Support program apart?

 ECC is among the first community colleges in Illinois to offer this cutting-edge program.
 Individuals completing this program will be eligible to take the state certification exam through the Illinois Certification Board (ICB).
-They will be eligible for employment as Certified Recovery Support Specialists (CRSS) in primarily MHD or Dual Diagnosis treatment programs or as Certified Peer Recovery Support Specialists (CPRS) in a SUD or Dual Diagnosis treatment program.
+They will be eligible for employment as Certified Recovery Support Specialists (CRSS) in mental health disorder or dual diagnosis treatment programs.
+Additionally, they can work as Certified Peer Recovery Support Specialists (CPRS) in substance use disorder or dual diagnosis treatment programs.

 What do Certified Recovery Support Specialists do?